angular/angular/aio/content/guide/template-typecheck.md

 If you still have issues after troubleshooting with these flags, you can fall back to full mode by disabling `strictTemplates`.

 If that doesn't work, an option of last resort is to turn off full mode entirely with `fullTemplateTypeCheck: false`, as we've made a special effort to make Angular version 9 backwards compatible in this case.

+A type-checking error that you cannot resolve with any of the recommended methods can be the result of a bug in the template type-checker itself.
-If you get errors that require falling back to basic mode, then please [file an issue](https://github.com/angular/angular/issues) so the team can address it, as it is almost definitely a bug.
+If you get errors that require falling back to basic mode, it is likely to be such a bug.
+If this happens, please [file an issue](https://github.com/angular/angular/issues) so the team can address it.